kazuho/tls13-spec/draft-ietf-tls-tls13.md

-Clients are permitted to "stream" 0-RTT data until they receive the server's Finished, only then sending the EndOfEarlyData message.
-In order to avoid deadlocks, when accepting "early_data", servers MUST process the client's ClientHello and then immediately send the ServerHello, rather than waiting for the client's EndOfEarlyData message.
+Clients are permitted to "stream" 0-RTT data until they receive the server's Finished, only then sending the EndOfEarlyData message and finishing the handshake.

-When using 0-RTT, a client MUST send its Finished message in response to the handshake messages sent from the server, even if there is no application data to be sent in 1-RTT.
+When accepting "early_data",
+servers MUST process the client's ClientHello and then immediately send the ServerHello in order to avoid deadlocks, rather than waiting for the client's EndOfEarlyData message.

 Servers MAY accept 0-RTT data yet still decide to buffer and postpone the processing of the payload until the client sends Finished, which can be used as confirmation that the data was not replayed.
 Using such a strategy is beneficial when